dlt-hub/dlt-dbt-jira/README.md

 #### Optional: Advanced Usage (Generator and Licensing)

 This package was created using the dlt-dbt-generator by dlt-plus.
-For more information about dlt-plus, refer to the [dlt-plus documentation](https://dlt-plus.netlify.app/docs/plus/intro/).To learn more about the dlt-dbt-generator, consult the [dlt-dbt-generator](https://dlthub.com/blog/dbt-gen) documentation.
+For more information about dlt-plus, refer to the [dlt-plus documentation](https://dlt-plus.netlify.app/docs/plus/intro/).
+To learn more about the dlt-dbt-generator, consult the [dlt-dbt-generator](https://dlthub.com/blog/dbt-gen) documentation.

 > The dimensional modelling part of the package was created with a declarative code generator and suffers from